mWater/mwater-visualization/docs/Schema.md

 `join`: Details of the join.
 See below

+`jsonql`: Optional custom JsonQL expression.
+This allows a simple column to be translated to an arbitrarily complex JsonQL expresion before being sent to the server.
+It will have any fields with tableAlias = `{alias}` replaced by the appropriate alias

 `sql`: sql expression that gets the column value.
 Uses `{alias}` which will be substituted with the table alias.
 Usually just `{alias}.some_column_name`. *Note*: this is only for when sharing a schema file with [LookupSchemaMap](https://github.com/mWater/jsonql/blob/master/src/LookupSchemaMap.coffee)